GET A FREE SIMUCASE MEMBERSHIP AND MAKE YOUR COLLEGE RESUME STAND OUT!

-As the leading simulated learning platform for current and future SLPs, SimuCase provides unlimited learning opportunities in a no-risk virtual environment.
-Our innovative Student Ambassador Program provides an opportunity for select, ambitious college students who want to gain valuable paid work experience while promoting SimuCase to their peers.
-If you or someone you know wants to earn some extra money, advance their education and distinguish their college resume, consider becoming a SimuCase Ambassador today.
+As the leading simulated learning platform for current and future allied health professionals, Simucase provides unlimited learning opportunities in a no-risk virtual environment.
+Our innovative Student Ambassador Program provides an opportunity for select, ambitious college students who want to gain valuable experience while promoting Simucase to their peers.
+If you or someone you know wants to advance their education and distinguish their college resume, consider becoming a Simucase Ambassador today.

-- Must be a current graduate or undergraduate student in an ASHA-accredited program
+- Must be a current graduate or undergraduate student in an accredited program

 - Excellent verbal and written communication skills